Nigerian pirates demand $1.3 million for kidnapped sailors

 Piracy off the Nigerian coast and elsewhere in the Gulf of Guinea is on the rise.
 There have been at least five attacks in the waters off Africa's most populous nation this month.

-(Reporting by Tife Owolabi, additional reporting by Gabriela Baczynska in Moscow, Writing by Joe Brock; Editing by Michael Roddy)
+(Reporting by Tife Owolabi; Writing by Joe Brock; Editing by Andrew Roche)